🚀 Quickstart Guide

 cd my-geoai-app

-npm install maplibre-gl @geobase-js/geoai maplibre-gl-draw
+npm install maplibre-gl maplibre-gl-draw geoais

 Option B: Clone an Quickstart example